“Any kind of crisis can be good. It wakes you up.” Ryan Reynolds

 Things Are Different

 By the time of my return trip, things were different.
 By then, masks were mandated to be worn throughout the airport and in-flight.
-Passengers became annoyed if they saw anyone with masked pulled down.
+Passengers became annoyed if they saw anyone with mask pulled down.
 Personally, I tried my best to snack and drink while wearing my mask.
-It became a true work of art.
+It became a true work of art (smile).

 Looking back my trip was indeed memorable.
 As I reflect on the changes brought on by the pandemic and how businesses and society dealt with keeping a safe distance, I pray this will pass soon.